newdigate/teensy-quencer/README.md

 # teensyquencer
+A loop pattern sequencer for teensy
+* setting next pattern will take effect once current pattern is complete.
-A simple ableton-like loop sequencer using akai apc40 controller to select patterns.
+* using akai apc40 controller to select patterns for channels
+* comming soon - star this repo if you want to see these features
+  * midi import and export
+  * playing samples at different pitches
+  * parameter, midi, audio recording and playback

 ![Audio signal path](AudioPath.png)

 [![teensy-quencer on youtube](https://img.youtube.com/vi/eEeuXfxMdCI/0.jpg)](https://www.youtube.com/watch?v=eEeuXfxMdCI)